Choose Your Houston Juvenile Defense Lawyer Carefully

 This can be checked by Googling their name.

-The Defense Attorneys at Jim Sullivan and Associates are not interested in publicity, public accolades or recognition.
+The Defense Attorneys at James Sullivan and Associates are not interested in publicity, public accolades or recognition.
 Even in high profile cases, they seek to shield their clients from publicity.
 They are only interested in getting the best possible result for their clients.
 Their fees are affordable and they are approachable.